8.6 Decongestants

 Other effects include hypertension, dysrhythmia, dizziness, headache, insomnia, and restlessness.
 Adverse effects: blurred vision, tinnitus, chest tightness, dry nose, and nasal congestion.

-Rebound decongestion can occur.
+Rebound decongestion can occur with topical use.

 Client Teaching